Full question:

 Answer:

-The Uniform Interstate Family Support Act (UIFSA) allows the fifty (50) states and various foreign nations to initiate a support action.
-The custodial parent files a petition on the local court which is then forwarded to the country and/or state in which the obligor is located.
-UIFSA may be used to establish a support obligation, enforce an existing order of support, or be used to assist in parent location.
+The Uniform Interstate Family Support Act (UIFSA) allows all states to initiate support actions.
+The custodial parent can file a petition in their local court, which is then sent to the state where the non-custodial parent (obligor) resides.
+UIFSA can establish a support obligation, enforce an existing order, or help locate the parent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.